 I glance at a guy a short distance away who’s wearing a bright red sweater with green trim and stuffed cats sewn all over it.
-I haven’t been able to decide which sweater is the ugliest, but I do wish I could vote for the earrings that looked like sleigh bells that jingled past me moments ago.
+I haven’t been able to decide which sweater is the ugliest, but I do wish I could vote for the sleigh bell earrings that jingled past me moments ago.

 “I’ve always wanted to write a book,” she says.
 “I just don’t have the time.
 I’m too busy with work.
 Maybe when I retire.”
 Her braces flash and I wonder why she didn’t go with Invisalign.
 I realize I’m not being very charitable.